PennyLaneAI/catalyst/doc/dev/custom_devices.rst

 There are two things that are needed in order to integrate with PennyLane devices:

 * Adding a ``get_c_interface`` method to your ``qml.devices.Device`` class.
-* Adding a ``config`` class variable pointing to your configuration file.
+* Adding a ``config_filepath`` class variable pointing to your configuration file.
 This file should be a `toml file <https://toml.io/en/>`_ with fields that describe what gates and features are supported by your device.

 If you already have a custom PennyLane device defined in Python and have added a shared object that corresponds to your implementation of the ``QuantumDevice`` class, then all you need to do is to add a ``get_c_interface`` method to your PennyLane device.
 The ``get_c_interface`` method should be a static method that takes no parameters and returns the complete path to your shared library with the ``QuantumDevice`` implementation.